devconfza/Website_DevConf/README.md

 ## Next Steps

-The website uses [Jekyll](https://jekyllrb.com/) so you need to install that first with `gem install bundler jekyll`.
+The website uses [Jekyll](https://jekyllrb.com/) so you need to install that first with `sudo gem install bundler jekyll`.

-Once done you also need to run `gem install jekyll-redirect-from` to install the dependencies.
+Once done you also need to run `sudo gem install jekyll-redirect-from` to install the dependencies.

 Next install the development tools with `yarn install`